-Single Anastomosis Duodenal Switch also known as single loop DS or (Single Anastomosis Duodeno–ileal Bypass with Sleeve Gastrectomy, SADI-S) is a new bariatric surgery procedure used to lose weight.
-This type of duodenal switch surgery uses a single anastomosis.
+Single Anastomosis Duodenal Switch also is known as Single Loop Duodenal Switch (or Single Anastomosis Duodeno–ileal Bypass with Sleeve Gastrectomy SADI-S and SIPS) is a new bariatric surgery procedure used to lose weight.
+This type of duodenal switch surgery uses a single anastomosis rather than two.
 It is a restrictive procedure because it reduces the curvature of a patient’s stomach.
 However, it also has a malabsorptive function as the common channel of the stomach itself is reduced.
 The objective of this surgery is to lessen the intestinal loop where nutrients are absorbed into the body.
 This new surgical procedure is aimed at those suffering from Type II Diabetes.
 This new surgical procedure was created to have a more above metabolic process that has less of a nutritional risk and a safer and easier operation for patients.

 How it is Performed

 The surgery is a simplified 1-loop duodenal switch procedure with a 200-250 common channel.
 It is said to be minimally-invasive as a laparoscopic or laparotomic duodenal switch surgery.
 The single anastomosis duodenal bypass with sleeve gastrectomy surgery is a simplified version of the DS procedure that is both safe and quick to perform.
 It also offers significant results for the treatment of morbid obesity as well as metabolic complications.
 There is a shorter operation time, a non-opening of the division of bowel and a reduction to just one anastomosis.